 "But the hypocracy is so blatant Max.
 It drives me to distraction.
 I listened to someone on 'Any Answers' only yesterday getting in a terrible state about primary school children going back to the classroom.
-Bizzarrely the presenter did hint for once that the caller seemed to be perfectly happy with NHS workers, care workers, bus drivers, shop assistants, warehouse men, the police et al placing themselves at risk to provide for his needs but he seemed so much more concerned when it affected his personal level of risk.
-That of course was different, he wasn't concerned for himself, he was worried for the children for sure but what people needed to realise he said was that these children had families to whom they might take the virus back."
+Bizzarrely the presenter did hint for once that the caller seemed to be perfectly happy with NHS workers, care workers, bus drivers, shop assistants, warehouse men, the police et al, placing themselves at risk to provide for his needs but he seemed so much more concerned when it affected his personal level of risk.
+That of course was different he opined, he wasn't concerned for himself, he was worried for the children for sure but what people needed to realise he said, was that these children had families to whom they might take the virus back."

 "Well he is right," said Max, "It's a noticeable trait of the species that fear only grips those directly under threat.
 Many of you can be quite gung-ho about sending your proxies into battle.
 I suppose part of his point was that doctors, nurses, cleaners, carers, shop assistants etc don't have children."

 "They don't" said Max and if a dog can chortle then I swear he did so, although for what reason I couldn't tell.

 "And you think this 'bleating' is predominantly coming from the left?" said Max.